Key Points:

 No, dogs usually aren’t trained and haven’t been bred throughout history to hunt and kill snakes.
 It’s very important to point this out: if you get one of the dog breeds below, you won’t get a trained snake hunter and killer.

-Instead, you’ll get a friend that will most likely take the bullet if you ever come across a snake that turns aggressive.
+Instead, you’ll get a friend who will most likely take the bullet if you ever come across a snake that turns aggressive.

 It’s also worth mentioning that roughly 95% of dogs survive snake bites if taken to the vet promptly.
 So if your furry friend saves you from a nasty encounter with a snake, check with your vet as soon as possible.